abeleuta/easyannotation/README.md

      // optional target element to place the EasyAnnotation container.
      // If not specified container will be placed on document.body element.
      targetElement: document.body,

+     // default ui for Easy Annotation toolbar and buttons.
+     // Currently supported values are 'default' and 'dark'.
+     ui: 'default',

      //default font to be used for text elements.
      font: {